xdch47/kern/README.md

 # EXAMPLES

 * amd64: look at the `amd64-host-example/` directory
+* amd64 + initramfs: look at the `amd64-host-initramfs-example/` directory
-* armv7a: look at the `armv7a-odroidhc1-example/` directory
+* armv7a: look at the `armv7a-odroidhc1-example/` directory (use crossdev for cross-compilation)

 # gentoo